User Guide

 3. Initialization and Configuration:

-• Insert the microSD into the SidecarT board.
+• Insert the microSD into the Multi-device.

 • Power up the board; it should recognize the microSD card automatically.